Estimated reading time: 3 minutes

 Our children are usually a reflection of ourselves.
-If we are truly, deeply content to our core, our children will be a reflection of this.
-If we are carrying unresolved emotional issues from our past, any imbalance in our children can be a reflection of this (we may be unconscious of this as we have repressed them, that is held them down, as we did not have the skills to deal with them at the time).
+If we are truely, deeply content to our core, our children will be a reflection of this.
+If we are carrying unresolved emotional issues from our past, any imbalance in our children can be a reflection of this (we may be unconscious of this as we have repressed them, that is holding them down, as we did not have the skills to deal with them at the time).
 Imbalances can include emotional issues or physical disorders.
 If we are open to it, children can assist in bringing up our repressed feelings for healing.
 If so, it can be helpful for them to feel and observe these feelings and heal them.
 Once this is done, the parent will feel more whole, happy and centred, and the child will respond accordingly.
 Thus, parent and child support each other in expanding their awareness and consciousness, creating a happy and healthy life.

-When my children were younger, they either suffered from coeliac disease, asthma or sharp pains in the chest.
+When my children were younger, they either suffered from a coeliac disease, asthma or sharp pains in the chest.
 While of course, I sought professional advice from both medical and alternative sources, I took the opportunity to see what these disruptions in their energetic sources meant as a reflection of me.
 As kinesiology and counselling helped me to heal my unresolved grief, hurt and anger, my children’s illnesses became a thing of the past.
 Today, I am happy to report that, as I am emotionally strong and stable, my children’s emotional and physical well-being are flourishing.

 Unresolved emotional issues in women can present as post-natal depression.
 When a mother is with her newborn, her unresolved emotional issues between herself and her mother can come to the surface for healing.
 Any emotional disturbance in the form of depression, anxiety or stress, is an opportunity for emotional growth and healing.